tuckerzp/introduction-to-github-command-line/README.md

 ```md
 # Hello, World!
 ```
 3. Save your file and go back to the command line.
-If you do `git status`, it should say that your files are `Untracked files` So we need to track them!
+If you do `git status`, it should say that your files are `Not Staged` So we need to track them!
 Just do `git add README.md`.
 Lets quickly define some terms that you may see when doing `git status`.
     - **Untracked**: an untracked file is a file that git is not watching for changes on.
     - **Modifed**: a modifed file is a file that is being tracked, but the changes are not yet staged.
     - **Staged**: a staged file is one that is about to be commited.